Plantman: Samuel Smithers

-During Smithers' subsequent prison sentence in Seagate Federal Penitentiary, he was contacted telepathically by Mentallo, who was being held in a stasis field in the same prison.
-Mentallo was still capable of using his powers and he used them to orchestrate a break-out of his fellow prisoners, which included the hero Hawkeye (who was serving time for crimes he performed while a member of the Thunderbolts) and Headlok (whom Mentallo had possessed).
-The criminals, remotely "chained" to one another, escaped as the so-called Chain Gang.
-The Chain Gang reluctantly agreed to work together to search for a way to survive, deactivate their security manacles, and search for a weapon of great power left behind by the death of the criminal industrialist Justin Hammer.
-The weapon had come to the attention of Mentallo by Hammer himself before he died, as Hammer awakened Mentallo's powers while he was in the stasis field.
-Unknown to his associates, Hawkeye was actually working undercover on behalf of S.H.I.E.L.D.
-Ultimately, the Chain Gang was tracked down by Hawkeye's former teammate Songbird, who helped Hawkeye defeat the villains.
-They discovered that Hammer's legacy was a biological toxin that had been ingested by every single villain who had ever worked for him.
-Smithers was the carrier.
-Hawkeye, Songbird, and Smithers began a new search for the trigger that would release Plantman's toxin so that it would not fall into the wrong hands.
+While serving time in Seagate Prison, Plantman is telepathically contacted by Mentallo, who is being held in a stasis field.
+Mentallo was still capable of using his powers and he used them to orchestrate a break-out of his fellow prisoners, which includes the hero Hawkeye (who was serving time for crimes he performed while a member of the Thunderbolts) and Headlok.
+The criminals, remotely "chained" to one another, escape and reluctantly agree to work together to search for a way to survive, deactivate their security manacles, and find a weapon of great power left behind following the death of Justin Hammer.

-The search ended with Hammer's daughter, Justine, who turned out to be the Crimson Cowl, leader of the Masters of Evil.
-Hawkeye convinced several members of the Masters of Evil to side with him and Songbird against Crimson Cowl and their former allies, pointing out the dangers of the super-weapon, which would either blackmail or kill them.
-Hoping to throw off suspicion, Hawkeye made the villains reinvent their costumed identities, thus creating a new team of Thunderbolts, and Smithers joined the group as Blackheath.
+Unknown to his associates, Hawkeye is actually working undercover on behalf of S.H.I.E.L.D.
+Ultimately, the Chain Gang is tracked down by Hawkeye's former teammate Songbird, who helps Hawkeye defeat the villains.
+They discover that Hammer's weapon was a biological toxin that had been ingested by every villain who had worked for him, with Plantman being a carrier.
+Hawkeye, Songbird, and Plantman begin searching for the trigger that would release Plantman's toxin so that it would not fall into the wrong hands.
+The search ended with Hammer's daughter, Justine, who turns out to be the Crimson Cowl, leader of the Masters of Evil.
+Hawkeye convinces several members of the Masters of Evil to side with him and Songbird against Crimson Cowl and their former allies, pointing out the dangers of the super-weapon, which would either blackmail or kill them.
+Hoping to throw off suspicion, Hawkeye makes the villains reinvent their costumed identities, thus creating a new team of Thunderbolts, and Plantman joins the group as Blackheath.

-Beginning with his time in prison, Smithers had noticed that his body was in the process of mutating, drawing him closer to the energy field that he manipulated to control plants.
-When the Thunderbolts finally confronted the Crimson Cowl, Smithers was captured and experimented upon to reveal the secrets of the bio-toxin.
-During this procedure, Smithers' spirit connected with the energy field, the so-called Verdant Green, the embodiment of the Earth's biosphere.
-The Verdant Green pointed out that Smithers could release the toxin, removing humanity from the biosphere and allowing the plants to flourish as in its pre-industrial days.
-Instead, Smithers chose to release an antidote for the toxin into the atmosphere and appeared to die in the attempt.
+When the Thunderbolts finally confront the Crimson Cowl, Blackheath is captured and experimented on to reveal the secrets of the bio-toxin.
+During this procedure, his spirit connects with the Verdant Green, Earth's energy field.
+It tells him that he could release the toxin, removing humanity from the biosphere and allowing plants to flourish as in Earth's pre-industrial days.
+Instead, Blackheath chooses to release an antidote for the toxin into the atmosphere, apparently dying in the process.